barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

   >>> pk.deploy_ssh()
 ```

 This creates a CentOS container running sshd and will print the IP address and port number you can use to login.
-So `ssh <node_ip> -p 30022` gets you a terminal session in this container.
+So `ssh root@<node_ip> -p 30022` gets you a terminal session in this container.
 The previously-created NFS server share will also be mounted.
 The ssh server will only allow connections made using your private key, so this is reasonably secure (I'm trusting c4po not to include any backdoors).

 Note that for debugging purposes, it might be useful to create an ssh instance that doesn't mount the nfs share.
 I did this initially because I had an error in my `nfs_server()` object.
 We have two deployment base objects, `deployment()` and `nfs_deployment()`, so the change is to switch out the `nfs_deployment()`.
 A good exercise for you to try at home.